04 Feb Our Brew Guide for Espresso

 If the tamp is too small it will cause your coffee to extract unevenly.

-Keep your coffee cup on top of your espresso machine, this will keep the cup warm, which is important.
+Keep your coffee cup on top of your espresso machine, this will keep the cup warm.

 You can also use hot water from your kettle to heat your cup.